About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 Article 7 - Application for Membership

-7.1 Academic, institutional, ordinary or research membership must be applied for through the Institute's web-site, by e-mail or letter.
+7.1 Academic, academic institutional, institutional, practitioner or research membership must be applied for through the Institute's web-site, by e-mail or letter.
 Research members may also be nominated by existing Research Members.

 7.2 Applicants and nominees must commit to abide by the Articles of Association and the Internal Rules.